AlistairTait12/makers_learning_notes/week_1_and_2.md

 * `git commit -m "your commit message here"` - tells git to 'commit' these changes to the repo.
 The same as saying, "I want these changes to be recorded at this particular point in time"
 * `git status` - provides a report on which files have been changed and whether those new changes must be added to the staging area prior to commit

 Commonly used with Git is a tool called **GitHub**.
-GitHub is a website where devs can keep store their work 'remotely'.
+GitHub is a website where devs can store their work 'remotely'.
 A bit like a Google Drive, but for developers!
 GitHub is useful because:
 * It allows developers to collaborate with others on projects even though they may not be located near each other.
 * Keeps a copy of your precious code remotely, so that if you were to lose hardware storing the code, you would have a backup copy that you could then '`git clone`' to another machine.
 * Acts as a sort of 'portfolio' for your code, so that other people interested in your projects can view what you have been doing.